 - Drain the beans and rinse well, add to a clean soup pot, add cold water to cover by 3 inches, and bring to a boil.
 Reduce heat and simmer for about 1¾ hours or just until tender.
 While simmering, add more water to keep the beans covered by 3 inches.

 - When the beans are tender, strain them in a large bowl, reserving all of the liquid.
 As the liquid settles, pour the lighter liquid on top off to a separate container.

-- In a large soup pot or stovetop casserole, add the olive oil and slowly cook the onions until soft and translucent, about 15 minutes.
+- In a large soup pot or stovetop casserole, add olive oil and slowly cook onions until soft and translucent, about 15 minutes.

-- Meanwhile, in a small, nonstick sauté pan, heat the oregano and cumin for several minutes over medium-high heat, until the fragrance is toasty but not burnt.
-Add the paprika, red pepper flakes, cinnamon, and cloves, and then add the mixture to the onions.
+- To bloom spices, in a small, nonstick sauté pan, heat cumin and oregano for several minutes over medium-high heat, until fragrance is toasty but not burnt.
+Add paprika, red pepper flakes, cinnamon, and cloves, and then add mixture to onions.
 Sauté for 2 minutes.

 - Add the ancho chiles, 1 cup of reduced chile liquid, tomatoes, green bell peppers, jalapeno chiles, and garlic to the soup pot.
 Simmer slowly for 10-15 minutes to meld the flavors.